US STOCKS-Wall St slides on gloomy economic data, bank earnings

 By Medha Singh

-April 15 (Reuters) - The S&P 500 recoiled on Wednesday from a four-week high, as dire forecasts for the worst economic downturn since the Great Depression were strengthened by a crash in business activity and dismal first-quarter earnings reports.
+April 15 (Reuters) - The S&P 500 recoiled from a four-week high on Wednesday, as dire forecasts for the worst economic downturn since the Great Depression were strengthened by a crash in business activity and dismal first-quarter earnings reports.

-The S&P energy sector slumped 7.3% and was on track for its worst day in nearly a month as oil prices sank after reports suggested persistent oversupply and collapsing global demand.
+The S&P energy sector slumped 6.5% and was on track for its worst day in nearly three weeks as oil prices sank after reports suggested persistent oversupply and collapsing global demand.

-Bank of America and Citigroup Inc shed as much as 6.5% as they joined JPMorgan Chase & Co and Wells Fargo & Co in reporting a slump in first-quarter profits.
+Bank of America and Citigroup Inc fell between 3.0% and 6.3% as they joined JPMorgan Chase & Co and Wells Fargo & Co in reporting a slump in first-quarter profits.

 In the latest evidence of economic damage from the outbreak, U.S. retail sales plunged 8.7% in March, manufacturing output dropped by the most in over 74 years and a survey showed manufacturing activity in New York state plunged in April to its lowest in the series’ history.